 Christian Vásquez became Chief Conductor of the Stavanger Symphony Orchestra at the beginning of the 2013/14 season, inaugurating the start of an initial four-year term.
 His contract was extended for two more year until 2019, after a successful relationship with the Orchestra.
 He began his tenure with a performance of Mahler Symphony No. 2 in the orchestra’s new hall in August 2013.
 He led the Orchestra in several tours for Scandinavia, Russia, Germany, and Netherlands, with ambitious programs, receiving favorable reviews.

-During 2017/18 season Christian made his debut with the Rotterdam Philharmonic and with the New Jersey Symphony Orchestra and Pinchas Zukerman.
-He also reunited with the Turku Philharmonic, Helsinki Philharmonic and collaborated with the Estonian National Symphony Orchestra.
+During 2017/18 season Christian made his debut with Rotterdam Philharmonic and New Jersey Symphony Orchestra with Pinchas Zukerman as soloist.
+He also reunited with the Turku Philharmonic, Helsinki Philharmonic and collaborated with the Estonian National Symphony Orchestra and Seoul Philharmonic.

-The summer 2018 also saw Christian make his debut with the InterHarmony International Festival’s Youth Orchestra giving masterclasses and performing with Sergey Khachatryan.
-In addition to his regular commitments in Stavanger and Arnhem, 2018/19 sees Christian return to the Tokyo Philharmonic Orchestra for Beethoven 9 concerts as part of the orchestra’s long-standing December tradition.
+The summer 2018 Christian made his debut with the InterHarmony International Festival’s Youth Orchestra giving masterclasses and performing with Sergey Khachatryan.
+In addition to his regular commitments in Stavanger and Arnhem, 2018/19 Christian returned to the Tokyo Philharmonic Orchestra for Beethoven 9th Symphony as part of the orchestra’s long-standing December tradition.
 He will also make his debut with the Seoul Philharmonic Orchestra and soloist Stefan Dohr.